Fall-Back/Base/README.md

-FallBack-Base
+Fall-Back-Base
 =============

-Settings, mixins and base styles required by most of the FallBack patterns.
+Settings, mixins and base styles required by most of the Fall-Back patterns.

 Usage Example
 -------------

-1. Use Bower to install the FallBack repositories.
+1. Use Bower to install the Fall-Back repositories.

 2. Import the base and patterns you need into you main scss stylesheet: